 Is important to note that some materials, such as e.g. Aluminum, require cooling during the actual milling operation.
 The heat generation means that chips can clogg or glue the flutes of the milling machine and the milling tool breaks.
 Suitable coolants and lubricants can be found in the range of most CNC milling machine manufacturers.

-If you have decided to buy a CNC mill to facilitate some work or to make special work possible, immediately one question comes to mind: “What do I have to consider when buying a CNC machine?”
+If you have decided to buy a CNC mill to facilitate some work or to make special work possible, immediately one question comes to mind: “What do I have to consider when buying a CNC router?”